Individual action on climate change includes

 - reducing one's own carbon footprint

 Reduce your carbon footprintCalculate your CO2 total for the last calendar year and set yourself a target of reducing it by a certain amount.
 We suggest that most people can reduce their personal total by 10% without any real difficulty or hardship.
 Once you have achieved this (it will probably be easier than you think), you can go on to a further 10% reduction in subsequent years.

-- cut back on flying - for most people, flying is the most polluting thing they might do - it generates 1 tonnes of CO2 for every 4 hours they are sitting on a plane
+- stop flying for leisure purposes - for most people, flying is the most polluting thing they might do - it generates 1 tonnes of CO2 for every 4 hours they are sitting on a plane

 - use more public transport

 - walk more

 - cycle more

 - consider whether your journey is really necessary

 - if still driving, obey all road safety laws, e.g.

 - obey all speed limits (e.g. 21mph is illegal where the limit is 20mph)